How to become a certified LGBT Business Enterprise

 Businesses certified by the National LGBT Chamber of Commerce can gain access to corporate partners, education, accelerator programs and more.

 But fewer than 2,000 businesses are certified as an LGBT Business Enterprise® (LGBTBE).
-It’s a missed opportunity—and a credential that every LGBT+ business should consider.
+It’s a missed opportunity—and a credential that every LGBTQ+ business should consider.

-“Certification creates a competitive advantage for LGBT+ businesses,” said David Barbee, Head of LGBT+ Business Initiatives at JPMorgan Chase.
+“Certification creates a competitive advantage for LGBTQ+ businesses,” said David Barbee, Head of LGBTQ+ Business Initiatives at JPMorgan Chase.
 “It also promotes greater economic inclusion and recognition of these diverse businesses.”

 The importance of certification